mapcat/airtest/README.md

       LAX A D  means that the traveler arrived at and departed from Los Angeles International Airport.
       ORD L means that the traveler had a layover at Chicago O'Hare International Airport, but never began or ended travel at that airport.

-The filename should be '[username].alist' when the file is submitted via a GitHub pull request (email submissions will be available soon but are not currently supported).
+The file should be submitted via a GitHub pull request, currently to mapcat/airtest. (email submissions will be available soon but are not currently supported).
 Once the file is merged, their map should update automatically within a few minutes.
 Users can locate their maps by choosing their username from the drop-down menu.

 There is only one option for the map currently (show all airports, or only visited airports).
 More will be added.